The stable cooperations of Morava $K$-Theory and the fiber product of automorphism groups of formal group laws: Boardman's stable comodule algebras

+\item $\gamma_{S^k}(u_k)=u_k \OT 1$ for $k=0,1$.
+Here $u_k\in E^k(S^k,o)$ is the canonical generator of \eqref{eq:canogen}. \end{enumerate} We denote the set of multiplicative operations over $R_*$ by $\op{Op}_E (R_*)$. \end{defi} \begin{rem} By substituting the sphere spectrum $(S^1,o)$ for $X$ in the commutative diagram of Condition (i), Condition (ii) implies that a multiplicative operation $\gamma$ is compatible with the suspension isomorphism such as \eqref{eq:Estacoact}.
+Therefore, any multiplicative operation $\gamma $ over $R_*$ is a stable coaction over $R_*$. \end{rem} The universal coaction $\rho$ in \eqref{eq:univcoa-1} or \eqref{eq:univcoa-2} is a multiplicative operation over $E_*(E)$ since we have the commutative diagram \eqref{eq:comalg}.
+That is to say, we have $\rho\in \op{Op}_E(E_*(E))$.
+For any space $X$, the functors $E^*(X)\hat{\ }$ and $E^*(X)\HOT E_*(E)$ have cup product, and are therefore objects of $\mathbf{FAlg}$.

 \begin{defi}[\cite{board} Definition 12.7.]
-Let $M$ be a $E$-cohomology stable comodule.
-We call $M$ a {\em (E-cohomology) stable comodule algebra} if $M$ is an object of $\mathbf{FAlg}$ and its coaction $\rho_M$ is a morphism in $\mathbf{FAlg}$.
+Let $M$ be a stable $E$-cohomology comodule.
+We call $M$ a {\em stable (E-cohomology) comodule algebra} if $M$ is an object of $\mathbf{FAlg}$ and its coaction $\rho_M$ is a morphism in $\mathbf{FAlg}$.
 That is to say, the following diagram is commutative:

-where $\mu$ is the product of $M$ and the unlabeled map interchanges the second and third factors. \end{defi} Boardman \cite{board} has not studied on products of $\theta_X:E^*(X)\to E^*(X)\HOT R_* $ in Theorem \ref{thm:univcom} (\ref{6.2-2}).
-We generalize stable comodule algebras as follows. \begin{defi} Let $R_*$ be a discrete $E^*$-module and $E^*(-)\HOT R_*$ a functor from $\mathbf{Ho}$ to $\mathbf{Ab}$.
-We call a natural transformation of graded abelian group-valued functors